kimgrytoyr/npaste/README.md

 Upgrading will at this time lead to some downtime.

-Stop and remove the container: `docker stop npaste_1 && docker stop npaste_1`
+Stop and remove the container: `docker stop npaste_1 && docker rm npaste_1`

 After the commands above are done, issue the run command (`docker run etc...`) as described in `Install in production`.